Top 10 Motorcycle Accidents

 Motorcycle accidents occur less frequently than automobile accidents, but when they do happen, they often leave motorcyclists with serious, permanent and even fatal injuries.

-The motorcycle attorneys at the Law Offices of Jeffrey S. Glassman know that most motorcycle accidents are caused by negligent motorists who aren't paying attention to the road or refuse to share the road with those on two wheels.
+The motorcycle attorneys at the Jeffrey Glassman Injury Lawyers know that most motorcycle accidents are caused by negligent motorists who aren't paying attention to the road or refuse to share the road with those on two wheels.

 Here is a look at the type of motorcycle accidents that we tend to see on a regular basis in our Boston office: